roc-streaming/roc-toolkit/docs/sphinx/running/pulseaudio_modules.rst

 - Compatibility with standard protocols.
 PulseAudio "native" protocol is PulseAudio-specific, while Roc implements a set of standardized RTP-based protocols.

-Advantages over PulseAudio builtin RTP support:
+Advantages over PulseAudio built-in RTP support:

 - Better service quality over an unreliable network.
 This is achieved by employing Forward Erasure Correction codes.